 Software testing is basically the sum total of the two activities – Verification and Validation.

-Verification is the process of evaluating the artifacts of software development in order to ensure that the product being developed will comply to the standards.
-It is static process of analysing the documents and not the actual end product.
+Verification is the process of evaluating the artifacts of software development in order to ensure that the product being developed will comply with the standards.
+It is the static process of analyzing the documents and not the actual end product.